Consejo Mundial de Lucha Libre: Creation

 In 1942, a masked wrestler clad in silver, known simply as El Santo ("The Saint"), made his debut.
-He would go on to become a cultural icon in Mexico and is often cited as the greatest Mexican wrestler of all time.
+He would go on to become a cultural icon in Mexico and is often cited as the greatest Mexican professional wrestler of all time.
 With the popularity of El Santo as well as other Mexican stars such as Bobby Bonales, Tarzán López, Cavernario Galindo and Gory Guerrero Arena Modelo eventually became too small to accommodate the demand for tickets.
 To solve the problem Lutteroth financed the construction of Arena Coliseo in Mexico City, the first arena in Mexico built specifically for professional wrestling and the first sports building in Mexico to have built in air conditioning.
 The arena, nicknamed the "Lagunilla Funnel" due to its interior shape would hold over 8,800 spectators when configured for Lucha libre or boxing.
 Arena Coliseo began hosting EMLL's annual Anniversary shows starting with the 10th Anniversary show.

 In 1953, Salvador Lutteroth joined the US based National Wrestling Alliance (NWA), becoming the official NWA territory for all of Mexico, known as "NWA-EMLL" outside Mexico.
 By joining the NWA, Lutteroth and EMLL gained control of the NWA World Light Heavyweight Championship.
 They were also able to re-brand their "World Middleweight Championship" to become the NWA World Middleweight Championship and their "World Welterweight Championship" became the NWA World Welterweight Championship.
 In the early 1950s television became as a viable entertainment medium in Mexico which was set to bolster the popularity of EMLL, but Arena Coliseo was not equipped properly for television transmissions.
 As it turns out luck was on Lutteroth and EMLL's side as Lutteroth and the personnel at Arena Coliseo bought a lottery ticket worth 5 million Pesos.
 Lutteroth used his portion of the winnings to finance the construction of Arena México, on the location where Arena Modelo used to sit.
 Arena México enabled EMLL to broadcast their weekly wrestling shows across Mexico, yielding a popularity explosion for the sport.
 Starting in 1956, with the EMLL 23rd Anniversary Show all anniversary shows were held in Arena México, except the EMLL 46th Anniversary Show.
 Over time the arena became known as "The Cathedral of Lucha Libre".

 Over time, Lutteroth retired from the day-to-day operations of EMLL leaving the company in the hands of his son Salvador "Chavo" Lutteroth Jr.

 In 1975, local promoter Francisco Flores, along with EMLL trainer Ray Mendoza broke away from EMLL, citing their displeasure with EMLL's conservative, restrictive promotional style.
 The two took a number of EMLL's younger wrestlers with them to form Lucha Libre Internacional, S. C, later known as the Universal Wrestling Association (UWA).
 With the creation of the UWA EMLL faced a rival national promotion for the first time.